andrewgond/cartography/README.md

 # Dataset Cartography

-Code for the paper [Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics](https://aclanthology.org/2020.emnlp-main.746) at EMNLP 2020.
+Modified code for the paper [Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics](https://aclanthology.org/2020.emnlp-main.746) at EMNLP 2020.

 This repository contains implementation of data maps, as well as other data selection baselines, along with notebooks for data map visualizations.